 One such centre is the Kenya Medical Research Institute (KEMRI)-Welcome Trust research centre in Kilifi, Kenya, where some 23 students are currently undertaking PhD studies under this arrangement with the OU.
 A similar project is continuing in the Gambia.

 “Under this arrangement students get UK quality education through a flexible programme while still working at their usual places of work and at a lower cost,” Stewart observed.

 Under the ARC programme, it costs 1000 British pounds (about US$1,575) a year compared with about US$25,200 to undertake the studies in United Kingdom, he added.

 According to Sam Kinyanjui, a training coordinator at KEMRI, since 2010 at least six students have been graduating with PhDs in medical sciences from KEMRI each year under the ARC programme.
-Such a model, said Ratemo Michieka, the chairman of Kenya’s Kenyatta University Council, is urgently needed in Africa to produce PhDs at a higher and faster rate.

 “What Africa needs is to learn from some of the most workable solutions available around the world and apply them at home to get out of the current shortage of PhDs,” Michieka told participants.

 This article has been produced by SciDev.Net's Sub-Saharan Africa desk.